titansys/zender-gateways/README.md

 # Gateway Request

-If you want to integrate a custom sms gateway, you can easily do that by using the **sample.php** file in this repository, this requires basic PHP knowledge.
+If you want to integrate a custom sms gateway, you can easily do that by using the **boilerplate.php** file in this repository, this requires basic PHP knowledge.
 Alternatively, we might also integrate it for you, please post to our support site.